🎰

 The Internet Revolts

-Reddit's r/WaltDisneyWorld becomes a support group.
-TikTokers post their receipts — $2,000+ for a single day.
-Travel bloggers who used to recommend Disney start publishing 'Is Disney World Still Worth It?' articles (the answer is increasingly 'no').
-Family vloggers film themselves doing the math on camera and tearing up.
-A viral Reddit thread titled 'Disney has priced out the middle class' gets 47,000 upvotes.
-Disney's parks revenue hits record highs.
-Attendance dips slightly.
-Per-guest spending is through the roof.
-Disney doesn't care if fewer people come.
-They care that the people who come spend more.
-The strategy is working — for Disney.
+r/WaltDisneyWorld basically becomes a support group.
+TikTokers posting receipts — $2,000+ for a single day.
+Travel bloggers who used to write 'Top 10 Disney Hacks!' now publishing 'Is Disney World Still Worth It?' (spoiler: increasingly no).
+Family vloggers doing the math on camera and literally tearing up.
+A Reddit thread called 'Disney has priced out the middle class' hits 47,000 upvotes.
+Meanwhile Disney's parks revenue?
+Record highs.
+Attendance dips slightly but per-guest spending is through the roof.
+They don't care if fewer people come.
+They care that the people who DO come spend more.
+The strategy is working.
+Just not for you.

 The New Normal